fatlard1993/zelda/README.md

       --npmCache          Cache and use remote npm packages as a tarballs in zelda/temp                                   [boolean]
-      --ver, --version    Show version number                          [boolean] -d, --autoFoldersDepth  <levels> The number of levels to traverse for finding source folders containing local packages  [default: 2]
+      --ver, --version    Show version number                          [boolean]
 ```